 Growing Chili Peppers

 The database covers the capsicum genus, mild and hot, domesticated and wild.
-There are gaps in our knowledge, but with your help we are adding new varieties and photographs.
-If you want to get in contact, to make suggestions or to say hello, please feel free to send a hang out request on Google+
+With new varieties appearing every week, there are gaps in our knowledge, but with your help we are adding new varieties and photographs.
+If you want to get in contact, to make suggestions or to say hello, please join us on facebook

 Finally got around to adding a cluster feature to the google map on the growing lists section.
 The page loads much faster now and really shows where we all are!
 We continue to get great suggestions for new pepper varieties to add to the database, and some fantastic images of your peppers, keep them coming please.
 We have also been very interested to read about the controversy surrounding the Carolina Reaper and Primo peppers and will keep you updated with any new info.